The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 What is the Skyscraper Technique?

-If you’re into digital marketing and content marketing for either yourself or for a client, then you’ve most likely caught yourself looking for ways to get your skyscraper content ranked as high as possible in the search engine results pages (SERPs), in order to gain more organic traffic.
+If you’re into email marketing and looking to boost the content marketing strategy for either yourself or for a client, then you’ve most likely caught yourself looking for ways to get your skyscraper content ranked as high as possible in the search engine results pages (SERPs), in order to gain more organic traffic.

 This is where the skyscraper technique comes in; it’s a simple yet effective way to create better-performing pieces of content.